Devin Taylor (wrestler): Other media

 Fetkin is a former print model and has appeared in nationally televised commercial campaigns for NASCAR and Hewlett-Packard.
 In 2015, Fetkin appeared as a contestant in the nineteenth season of the ABC reality television show The Bachelor.
 She was eliminated in the first episode.

+Personal life

+Fetkin had been working on her master's degree prior to her time in WWE, and she graduated from the University of Miami in July 2018.
+She would go on to complete her doctorate, graduating from the University of Southern California in May 2021.

+Fetkin announced her engagement in December 2022, and married her husband in August 2023.